devakapatel/t9-nextra-4/content/sem-4/question-banks/cjp/unit-1.md

 In this example, `raggedArray` is a 2-dimensional ragged array.
 The first row has 3 elements, the second row has 2 elements, and the third row has 4 elements.
 This is a valid ragged array because each row can have a different number of columns.

-## 8) Write a java program that creates and initialises a four integer element array.
-Calculate and display the average of its values.
+## <mark> 8) Write a java program that creates and initialises a four integer element array.
+Calculate and display the average of its values. </mark>

 Here is the Java program: